devbeers/organizers-guide/README.md

 # devbeers - Organizer's Guide

-This is a [GitBook](https://www.gitbook.com) containing all information that organizer's might need to organize a devbeers.
+This is a [GitBook](https://www.gitbook.com) containing all information that organizers might need to put together a devbeers.